moulos-lab/better4u/01_genetic_data_analysis_plan/pca_process.md

 will be used as covariates for individual partner cohort analyses.
 Therefore, these files will be distributed to the partners.

-9. Create the variant list to distribute to partners
+Finally, create the variant list to distribute to partners

 ```
 cut -f2 pruned_merged_1000g.bim > pca_variants.txt